Features & Highlights

 - One of the first heavy civil projects to be Greenroads® Certified

 - Earned the highest marks of any entry to date in the Greenroads® Project Certification process.

-This project, for Multnomah County, involved reconstructing the 2,000-foot-long, aging Sellwood Bridge over the Willamette River.
+This project for Multnomah County involved reconstructing the 2,000-foot-long, aging Sellwood Bridge over the Willamette River.
 Designed as an open steel deck arch structure, the new bridge complements its surroundings while providing ample space for all modes of travel.
 There are two vehicle lanes in each direction on the west end, which narrow to one lane in each direction on the east end.
-In addition, there are two, six-foot-wide bike lanes and two, 12-foot-wide sidewalks.
+In addition, there are two, 6-foot-wide bike lanes and two, 12-foot-wide sidewalks.

-Best New Highway and Transportation project-Associated General Contractors
+2018 Build America, Best New Highway and Transportation project, AGC of America

 2017 Project of the Year, Daily Journal of Commerce Oregon